tonindexer/anton/README.md

 messages to this contract by parsing message body cell and getting the first 32 bits.
 If these 32 bits are equal to a known operation id, we can try to parse other message data with a schema (new owner of NFT item in this example).

+Go to [MODELS.md](/MODELS.md) to get more detailed description of models used in this project.

 ### Project structure

 | Folder            | Description                                                                         |